The Steinbright Career Development Center

 Students are randomly assigned to either the fall/winter (shown above) or spring/summer (not shown) co-op cycle, unless restricted by academic program.

 Students should note that all policies are subject to change.
-For the most current versions of all policies, please go to the Steinbright website: www.drexel.edu/scdc.
+For the most current versions of all policies, please visit the Steinbright student policies web page.

 Cycle Assignments and Adjustments

-New students’ co-op cycles are set annually in the fall of their freshman year and students are notified of their cycle by mail and email.
+New students’ co-op cycles are set annually in the fall of their freshman year and students are notified of their cycle by official Drexel email.
 Exceptions are as follows:

 - Westphal College cycles are determined by the academic departments in consultation with Steinbright and students are notified of their cycle assignments their sophomore year.